Update as of 2024-11-13

 Really, by this, I mean that I'm starting to test Neovim as a replacement for Visual Studio Code.

-One of the things that I've learned, is that if you can just make things easier for people with computers (i.e. obfusicate the technical skill required to dothings) then you will have a successful tool/product.
+One of the things that I've learned, is that if you can just make things easier for people with computers (i.e. obfuscate the technical skill required to dothings) then you will have a successful tool/product.
 Visual Studio Code obfusicated the process by which people were able to customize their text editor.

 Why Switch to Neovim?

 Well, that's probably a really good question.
-I started a new job recently and the inital laptop I was given was pretty low powered in the hardware department, and I needed a text editor that required much fewer resources than a vscode or Obsidian.
+I started a new job recently and the initial laptop I was given was pretty low powered in the hardware department, and I needed a text editor that required much fewer resources than a vscode or Obsidian.
 So, I started with emacs, specifically, doom emacs, and I really liked it.
 The only issue I really wasn't having a great time with was how scaling worked on my Framework laptop paired with my typeface of choice, IBM Plex Mono.
 Another thing that I want to point out is that I mostly write plain text in markdown.
-Org mode was something I was not interested in and, from what I've seen online, that's about 80-precent of the reason to use Emacs.
+Org mode was something I was not interested in and, from what I've seen online, that's about 80% of the reason to use Emacs.

 So, I made the switch to Neovim.
 I'm using a "mainstream" config in NvChad.
 Neovim gives me the tools of a modern text editor without the bloat (read: electron) and with just enough customization to make it exactly how I want.
 It also has the benefit of being solely focused on the text out-of-the-box.
 With the extensions that come with NvChad, I was already 90-or-so percent of the way to my ideal setup AND it assumed the font of my terminal.